kylef/swiftenv/docs/integrations/travis-ci.md

 ### Multi-OS

-swiftenv can be used on both OS X and Linux, you can use Travis [multiple operating system](https://docs.travis-ci.com/user/multi-os/) support by adding both platforms to the `os` key:
+swiftenv can be used on both macOS and Linux, you can use Travis [multiple operating system](https://docs.travis-ci.com/user/multi-os/) support by adding both platforms to the `os` key: